Akalanka-1996/image_splicing_detection/README.md

 # image_splicing_detection
-A method developed using CNN to detect spliced images.
+This is a complementary approach to detect spliced images that are widely created and used in the modern day context.